mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/alertmanager/slack/index.md

 ## Testing Slack alerts

-You can test that Alertmanager is configured correctly by SSH to the node on which Alertmanager is running and manually hitting the Alertmanager endpoint to trigger an alert.
+You can test that Alertmanager is configured correctly by using SSH to connect to the node on which Alertmanager is running and manually hitting the Alertmanager endpoint to trigger an alert.
 Alertmanager should route the alert to the Slack channel you configured it to notify.

 ```sh